CURENT/ams/docs/source/modeling/routine.rst

 Routine
 ===========

-Routine refers to dispatch-level model, and it includes two sectinos, namely, Data Section and Model Section.
+Routine refers to scheduling-level model, and it includes two sectinos, namely, Data Section and Model Section.

 Data Section